Not sure which macrame cord to use in your first project? Then have a look at this Ultimate Macrame Cord Guide for Beginners.

 4. Eco-Friendly Cord

-For makers who want to craft more sustainably, recycled cotton and responsibly sourced fibres are now widely available.
+For makers who want to craft more sustainably, recycled cotton and responsibly sourced fibers are now widely available.
 These cords offer the same beauty and usefulness while helping reduce environmental impact.

 Macrame Cord Type